 Major holiday weekends are also prime shopping times.
 Black Friday and Cyber Monday are famous for deep discounts, but don't overlook other holidays like Labor Day, Memorial Day, and the days right after Christmas.
 Planning your purchases around these major retail sales events can lead to significant savings.
 Set a reminder on your calendar for these key dates so you don’t miss out on the opportunity to stock up.

-How to Make Your Gear Last
+Simple Ways to Make Your Workout Clothes Last

 Once you’ve invested in quality workout clothes, you want them to last.
 Proper care is the key to preserving the fit, feel, and performance of your gear.
 Always check the care label, but a few general rules apply to most activewear.
 Wash your clothes in cold water on a gentle cycle to protect the delicate performance fibers.
 It’s also a good idea to turn them inside out to prevent pilling and protect any logos or prints.